GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 General Usage Notes
 -------------------

-GAIL Version 1.0.0 includes the following three algorithms:
+GAIL Version 1.3.0 includes the following four algorithms:

 1.  funappx_g: One-dimensional function approximation on bounded interval
 2.  integral_g:  One-dimensional integration on bounded interval
 3.  meanMC_g:  Monte Carlo method for estimating mean of a random variable
-4.  cubMC_g: Monte Carlo method for numerical integration
+4.  cubMC_g: Monte Carlo method for numerical multiple integration

 Installation Instruction
 ------------------------

 1. Unzip the contents of the zip file to a directory and maintain the existing directory and subdirectory structure.
 (Please note: If you install into the "toolbox" subdirectory of the MATLAB program hierarchy, you will need to click the button "Update toolbox path